6 Ways to Make School Parties Healthier and More Fun

 5. Learn Something New

 Use celebrations as an opportunity to teach students something new.
 Highlight a particular culture and build a party around those traditions.
 You can also use parties as an opportunity to teach children a fun, new skill.
+If you need ideas for what to bring to a class party, consider art and crafting supplies.

 6. Do Something Good